vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1997 Ahi ˙msā and Rebirth. in: M. Witzel (ed.), Inside the Texts – Beyond the Texts: New Approaches to the Study of the Veda.
 Cambridge (Mass.). pp. 207–234.
 Schmithausen, Lambert

-1999 Aspects of the Buddhist Attitude towards War. in: Houben, Jan E.M & Karel R. van Kooij (eds.), Violence DenieḍViolence, Non-Violence and the
+1999 Aspects of the Buddhist Attitude towards War. in: Houben, Jan E.M & Karel R. van Kooij (eds.), Violence Denied.
+Violence, Non-Violence and the

 Rationalization of Violence in South Asian Cultural History.
 Leideṇpp.